nicolas-oliveira/make-scrollbars-great-again/README.md

 # About

-MakeScrollGreatAgain is a simple hack extension for Chrome/Chromium and Opera that replace the old and ugly scrollbar with OverlayScrollBar
+MakeScrollbarGreatAgain is a simple hack extension for Chrome/Chromium and Opera that replace the old and ugly Chrome scrollbar with OverlayScrollBar

 <table>
     <tr>